denzelrenner/LIFE4136-Group1-Rotation2/README.md

 We only want to use the best model from the alphafold output, it should have rank_001 in its name.
 We will load that into pymol and change the name of the object following the command in the file named below:

 The alphafold tetraploid directory has a different suffix for the directory name (i.e eebdh) so use whichever youve been given and choose your rank001 model.
-You will also need to copy and paste or download the code for a script to colour proteins by hydrophobicity on the PyMOL wiki.
-Read more about it here (https://pymolwiki.org/index.php/Color_h)

 ```bash
 load ~/g46214_modelling_output/your_alphafold_tetraploid_output_directory/your_rank_001_tetraploid.pdb, tetraploid_g46214